Harrow-Health-Matters/website/content/vanaspati.md

 ---
-title: Varsha Soneji BSc (Hons) MNIMH - Medical Herbalist at Vanaspati Herbal Medicine
+title: "Varsha Soneji BSc (Hons) MNIMH - Medical Herbalist "
 image: img/vhm.jpg
 description: Varsha is a Medical Herbalist with over 31 years of experience in the field of complementary medicine and a degree in Herbal Medicine